t-edson/PicPas/README.md

 ![PicPas IDE](http://blog.pucp.edu.pe/blog/tito/wp-content/uploads/sites/610/2017/04/PicPas.png "PicPas IDE")

-PicPas is a Pascal compiler, written in Lazarus, which generates executable code for Baseline and Mid-range PIC microcontrollers.
+PicPas is a Pascal compiler and IDE, written in Lazarus, which generates executable code for Baseline and Mid-range PIC microcontrollers.

 No additional libraries or software required to compile.
 PicPas generates the *.hex file directly.